Run in Google Colab

 Pipelines

 Here is where it gets interesting.
-We make two Scikit-Learn pipelines that use OneHotEncoder: one that uses sparse=False to force a dense matrix as the output and another that uses sparse=True (the default).
+We make two Scikit-Learn pipelines that use OneHotEncoder: one that uses sparse_output=False to force a dense matrix as the output and another that uses sparse_output=True (the default).

 [7]: